-How many weddings have you filmed?
-The more familiar a videographer is with the efficiently and speed necessary to film a wedding, the better chance your film will be a success.
-Videographers who are only experienced filming non-wedding videos will rarely be able to handle the fast pace of a wedding.
+The more familiar a photographer or videographer is with the efficiency and speed necessary to capture a wedding, the better chance your film will be a success.
+Videographers who only film non-wedding videos will rarely be able to handle the fast pace of a wedding.
 It can take quite a few before they get good at them.

-Are you a fly on the wall or do you get up close and personal?
 Many videographers pride themselves on being unobtrusive.
 You may indeed want that for yourself.
 However, videographers who worry about inconveniencing you are going to acquire less than captivating footage.
 To get an emotional story that grips you requires the video team to get up close and personal.
-They will have you stand where the light is the most flattering.
+The videographer will have you stand where the light is the most flattering.
 They’ll get a variety of camera angles.
-They’ll have you redo something if they can get a better shot.
+If they can get a better shot, they’ll reposition you.
 They won’t be invisible, but that’s a good thing!

 Although 1080p is the standard, many videographers offer 4K.
 Blu-ray discs cannot play 4K footage.
 USB sticks can store 4K video files to play on a smart TV, but don’t provide any benefit other than being a physical representation of your film.
 The most versatile and universal content delivery nowadays is digital download via services like Vimeo and Google Drive.
 You can download the files to any internet connected device and easily shared to any other device.
 There are online services that mimic a traditional DVD menu, but you are still advised to download your films.